 |Part-time study available||Yes|

 The Department of Classics and Ancient History has an international reputation for outstanding and innovative research.
-It is particularly well known for reception studies, which it pioneered in Britain, and interdisciplinary approaches to the study of antiquity.
-As a research student you will be a member of a thriving and dynamic community.
+We are particularly well known for reception studies, which we pioneered in Britain, and interdisciplinary approaches to the study of antiquity.
+As a research student, you will be a member of a thriving and dynamic community.

 - UK/EU: full-time

 Fees are subject to an annual review.
 For programmes that last longer than one year, please budget for up to a five per cent increase in fees each year.
 Find out more about tuition fees.

 University of Bristol students and graduates can benefit from a ten per cent reduction in tuition fees for postgraduate study.
 Check your eligibility for an alumni scholarship.